GreatBam/Debian11_Drupal_Installer/README.md

 ### Create the file in your instance

-If you want to copy the scritp :
+Use this command to create a new file on your machine :

 ```bash
 touch filename.sh
 ```

+Then simply copy/paste the code in it by using either nano or vi (or vim)

 ### Set Server name

-Simply download the script.

 Don't forget to change the server name at line 63 of the script file.